focusEDU consulting firm

 Factors to Consider When Hiring a Permanent Leader

-• Don’t underestimate the time it will take to find a new professional and to get that person on board, especially during these uncertain times.
+• Don’t underestimate the time it will take to find a new professional leader and to get that person on board, especially during these uncertain times.

 • Sometimes, especially when a long-time leader leaves a position, the institution might need a period of evaluation to determine what it needs in a new leader.
 This process should not be rushed just because you feel the need to get someone in place.